inouetakuya/google-nest-notifier/README.md

 cp .env.example .env
 ```

-- Set your Google Home IP address to `.env`
+- Set your Google Nest IP address to `.env`
 - Sign up ngrok and set your token to `.env` so that your tunnels don't time out

 ## Development